bounswe/bounswe2025group5/README.md

 2.  **Configuration Files**
+    * VITE_API_URL will be used at frontend container, you need to put that to env, the other ones are for backend container.
     * the application uses space object for the photos of profiles and posts, our suggesstion is creation of space object on digital ocean [website](https://www.digitalocean.com/products/spaces) , if you do not want to deal with it, please reach us and request the credentials.
     * The **application.properties** file works with the .env file in the root directory.
 You need to assign values to these variables:
     ```bash